Igalia: Active projects

 Igalia is a major contributor to each of the major Web engines (Blink, Gecko/Servo and WebKit).
 In 2019 they were the #2 committers to both the WebKit and Chromium codebases and in the top 10 contributors to Gecko/Servo.

 Igalia has helped the interoperability of some features across web engines; they implemented CSS Grid Layout in WebKit and Blink.

-They are maintainers for several areas of the Chromium codebase, such as CSS Grid Layout, MathML, Ozone-Wayland and MathML in Chromium.
+They are maintainers for several areas of the Chromium codebase, such as CSS Grid Layout, MathML, and Ozone-Wayland.

 Igalia also has significant participation in open source communities, contributing to several projects, such as Mesa, GStreamer, Node.js, and Wayland.

 Past projects and historical involvement

 Igalia was previously significantly involved in: